WHAT IS EMDR THERAPY?

 EMDR therapy does not require talking in detail about the distressing issue or completing homework between sessions.
 EMDR therapy, rather than focusing on changing the emotions, thoughts, or behaviors resulting from the distressing issue, allows the brain to resume its natural healing process.

-MDR therapy is designed to resolve unprocessed traumatic memories in the brain.
-For some clients, EMDR therapy can be completed in fewer sesseions that other types of therapy.
+EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.
+For some clients, EMDR therapy can be completed in fewer sessions than other types of therapy.

 HOW DOES EMDR THERAPY AFFECT THE BRAIN?

 Our brains have a natural way to recover from traumatic memories and events.
 This process involves communication between the amygdala (the alarm signal for stressful events), the hippocampus (which assists with learning, including memories about safety and danger), and the prefrontal cortex (which analyzes and controls behavior and emotion).
 While many times traumatic experiences can be managed and resolved spontaneously, they may not be processed without help.

 Stress responses are part of natural fight, flight, or freeze instincts.
 When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create feelings of overwhelm, of being back in that moment, or of being “frozen in time.”
 EMDR therapy helps the brain process these memories and allows normal healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.